MicrosoftDocs/cpp-docs/docs/cpp/templates-cpp.md

 vtclass<float, bool> vtinstance3;
 ```

 Any built-in or user-defined type can be used as a type argument.
-For example, you can use std::vector in the Standard Library to store ints, doubles, strings, MyClass, const MyClass*, MyClass&.
+For example, you can use [std::vector](../standard-library/vector-class.md) in the Standard Library to store variables of type **int**, **double**, [std::string](../standard-library/basic-string-class.md), `MyClass`, **const** `MyClass`*, `MyClass&`, and so on.
 The primary restriction when using templates is that a type argument must support any operations that are applied to the type parameters.
-For example, if we call minimum using MyClass as in this example:
+For example, if we call `minimum` using `MyClass` as in this example:

 ```cpp
 class MyClass